lsst/rubin_sim/doc/rs_maf/index.rst

 (see the maf/science directory).

-MAF also provides lots of ready to use :doc:`metrics <metricList>`, as well as a variety of ways to subdivide the pointing histories using *slicers* -- a typical use case is to evaluate a quantity at all points over the sky, which would use the :py:class:`rubin_sim.maf.slicers.HealpixSlicer` slicer, but there are other spatially based slicers, such as the :py:class:`rubin_sim.maf.slicers.UserPointsSlicer` which lets a user define
+MAF also provides lots of ready to use :doc:`metrics <metricList>`, as well as a variety of ways to subdivide the pointing histories using :py:obj:`rubin_sim.maf.slicers` -- a typical use case is to evaluate a quantity at all points over the sky, which would use the :py:class:`rubin_sim.maf.slicers.HealpixSlicer` slicer, but there are other spatially based slicers, such as the :py:class:`rubin_sim.maf.slicers.UserPointsSlicer` which lets a user define